baglab/NetFUSES/README.md

 ## Citation Information
 This code coincides with our work on analyzing causal attribution graphs.

-Inferring the size of the causal universe: features and fusion of causal attribution networks,
+Inferring the size of the causal universe: features and fusion of causal attribution networks,<br/>
 D. Berenberg, and J.P Bagrow, Preprint (2018)

 ```bibtex